viebel/klafim/syllabus.md

-# Workshop:From Object-Oriented to Data-Oriented
+# Workshop: From Object-Oriented to Data-Oriented

 ## Takeaways